Challenge

 Another challenge is to create an organizational and technical environment thatenables the teams to work independently of one another.
 In this approach, the teams are responsible for delivering all features aligned to the architecture and guidelines.
 A good design must be followed by ensuring that each application can be released and deployed without coordination with other teams and applications.

-By proposing the “Unified Frontend”, we wanted to address all the challenges arising from the micro frontend architecture but also to offer a solution in which development and maintenance are cost-effective in the long run.
 Having recognized a few principal approaches that are commonly used for implementing micro frontend architecture, we decided to use one of the open-source frameworks (single-spa) employing the client-side integration technique, in which the application is delivered to user’s web browser in parts and then is integrated with the browser.

 Unified Frontend is a JavaScript framework designed to build a user interface composed of multiple single-page applications.
 By design, it allows applications consisting of one page to use different frontend frameworks and even other versions of one framework.
 However, in practice, most applications are written using React, some also use Preact or Angular.